 This is not to say that the Chilkat III won't keep your feet dry, because in most situations they will.
 The molded rubber lowers are completely waterproof, as are the leather uppers, which even bead water despite their suede finish.
 Walking through snow, slush, or quick splashes through puddles you stay nice and dry.
 However, if you ever find yourself standing in a puddle deeper than the top of the rubber portion for an extended period, you'll find yourself with wet toes.

 The Chilkat III's water resistance is similar to another boot in our test that claims to be waterproof, the Columbia Bugaboot Plus IV.
 Both boots are impressively water resistant, but leaked water around the base of the tongue during our submersion testing.
-If you're looking for a boot with a similar level of versatility that is completely waterproof, we suggest the Keen Durand Polar or the Chilkat 400.
+If you're looking for a boot with a similar level of versatility that is completely waterproof, we suggest the Oboz Bridger 10 or the Chilkat 400.

 Fit and Comfort